MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 behavior for connection establishment:

 1. Perform connection establishment using HTTPS RRs as described in
-   {{client-behavior}}, but do not fall back to address records (steps 5 and 6).
-   If there are compatible HTTPS RRs, they all have an "echconfig" key, and attempts to connect to them all fail, terminate connection establishment.
+   {{client-behavior}}.
+After step 4, if there were compatible HTTPS RRs, they all had an "echconfig" key, and attempts to connect to them all failed, terminate connection establishment.
 2. If the client implements Alt-Svc, try to connect using any entries from the Alt-Svc cache.
-3. Fall back to address records (steps 5 and 6 of {{client-behavior}}) if necessary.
+3. Continue connection establishment as in {{client-behavior}} if necessary.

 As a latency optimization, clients MAY prefetch DNS records for later steps before they are needed.